tsnl/snail-scheme/README.md

 0. No block comments supported
 0. Like R7RS and unlike older Scheme revisions, identifiers are case-sensitive.

+## Build instructions

+0. Ensure you run `git submodule update --init --recursive` to fetch all dependencies.
+1. Build with CMake: will require a C++20-compliant compiler.

 ## Plan

 Many features to implement!